Irrevocable Trust California: What You Need to Know

 Irrevocable trusts are typically used by individuals with larger estates, those who need asset protection from potential creditors or lawsuits, or those planning for long-term care expenses.
 They are also used for specific purposes like charitable giving, special needs planning, and life insurance trusts.

-Revocable vs. Irrevocable Trust: Side-by-Side Comparison
+Revocable vs. Irrevocable Trust: A Head-to-Head Comparison

 The following table highlights the major differences between revocable and irrevocable trusts in California: